-Welcome back everyone, I'm Alex from PixTeller and today I will show you how to change design properties using PixTeller Editor.
+Welcome back everyone, I'm Alex and today I will show you how to change design properties using PixTeller image maker.
 Don't worry, it's super easy.
-In order to do that, I will click Create button and I will open the Editor.
+In order to do that, I will click Create button in order to open the photo editor.

 Look on the left side to access Design properties.
 Here you have the design background color, the Preset size and the Smart resize function.